h0lg/FOMOcal/README.md

 Once you've picked an element, FOMOcal guides you through the choice of selector syntax and -detail via **contextual hints** including helpful links that give you enough background to make an informed decision.

-Having chosen a selctor, an **event detail preview** will display either what it matches or which errors occured for a configurable range of events on the page you're scraping.
+Having chosen a selector, an **event detail preview** will display either what it matches or which errors occurred for a configurable range of events on the page you're scraping.

 #### Debugging selectors